First Tinder Date Guide: Make It Perfect & Get Date #2

 5. How soon should I ask for a second date?

-If you're interested, it's okay to express this at the end of the first date or in a follow-up message within 24 hours.
-Don't wait too long - strike while the iron is hot!
+If you're interested, it's best to express this in your follow-up message within 24 hours.
+Don't wait too long—strike while the iron is hot!

 Bold Advice: Remember, there's no one-size-fits-all approach to dating.
 Trust your instincts and do what feels right for you.